bazaarvoice/image-match/README.md

 [![codecov](https://codecov.io/gh/edjolabs/image-match/branch/master/graph/badge.svg)](https://codecov.io/gh/edjolabs/image-match)

 ![image-match](https://cloud.githubusercontent.com/assets/6517700/17741093/41040a64-649b-11e6-8499-48b78ddca56b.png)
+### Image-match

+A fork of https://github.com/EdjoLabs/image-match since they haven't merged some fixes we need.

+###

 image-match is a simple (now Python 3!) package for finding approximate image matches from a corpus.
 It is similar, for instance, to [pHash](http://www.phash.org/), but